ArtSabintsev/Siren/README.md

    - The Siren Swift library inspired the React Native library.

 ## Shout-Out and Gratitude
-A massive shout-out goes to @getaaron for his willingness in motivating me and helping me build the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)).
+A massive shout-out goes to the following folks:

+- @getaaron for his willingness in motivating me and helping me build the initial proof-of-concept of Siren (based on [Harpy](https:github.com/ArtSabintsev/Harpy)).
 Without him, Siren may never have been built or maintained.
+- All of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) for helping build the initial feature set for Siren
-A second shoutout goes to all of [Harpy's Consitrbutors](https://github.com/ArtSabintsev/Harpy/graphs/contributors) and [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) to making Siren as powerful and bugfree as it currently is today.
+- All of [Siren's Contributors](https://github.com/ArtSabintsev/Siren/graphs/contributors) for helping make Siren as powerful and bugfree as it currently is today.

 ## Created and maintained by